opendocsg/slw-judgments-backfill/2006_SGHC_229/report.md

 contract, and held that in those circumstances a duty of care existed.

-27     The plaintiff further submitted that the Court of Appeal in _RSP Architects Planners & Engineers v Ocean Front Pte Ltd (“Ocean Front”)_ [1996] 1 SLR 113 adopted the position taken in _Junior Books_ , when it held that the relevant proximity was established between the developers and the management corporation in that case.
+27     The plaintiff further submitted that the Court of Appeal in _RSP Architects Planners & Engineers v Ocean Front Pte Ltd (“Ocean Front”)_ <span class="citation">[1996] 1 SLR 113</span> adopted the position taken in _Junior Books_ , when it held that the relevant proximity was established between the developers and the management corporation in that case.

-28     The plaintiff added that the Court of Appeal in another similar case _RSP Architects Planners & Engineers (Raglan Squire & Partners FE) v Management Corporation Strata Title Plan No 1075_ (“Eastern Lagoon”) [1999] 2 SLR 449 extended liability for pure economic loss from a management corporation-developer relationship to the management corporation-building consultant relationship.
+28     The plaintiff added that the Court of Appeal in another similar case _RSP Architects Planners & Engineers (Raglan Squire & Partners FE) v Management Corporation Strata Title Plan No 1075_ (“Eastern Lagoon”) <span class="citation">[1999] 2 SLR 449</span> extended liability for pure economic loss from a management corporation-developer relationship to the management corporation-building consultant relationship.

 29     In short, the plaintiff’s case was that it depended on the defendant to accurately value and certify the plaintiff’s works.
 The defendant therefore could not have been exonerated from liability towards the plaintiff for its negligence.